mialkin/docs/unix/macos/macos.md

 defaults write -g ApplePressAndHoldEnabled -bool false
 ```

-Next, restart your computer and you should now be able to repeat all characters.
+Next, restart your computer, and you should now be able to repeat all characters.

-Replace `true` with `false` to revert changes back.
+Replace `true` with `false` to revert changes.

 ### Run application